kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 Kubernetes traditionally handled status, but something that more recently [became more acceptable](https://github.com/kubernetes/enhancements/pull/2537).
-Kube-scheduler and plugin communicate by modifying that status.
-The status is also how Kubernetes tracks that a plugin has allocated the resource and on which nodes the resource is available.
+Kube-scheduler and resource driver communicate by modifying that status.
+The status is also how Kubernetes tracks that a driver has allocated the resource and on which nodes the resource is available.

 This approach is an intentional simplification compared to the PV/PVC model for volumes because we don't need to deal with two objects when allocating resources and therefore don't need something like the volume binding controller.
-If desired, a resource plugin can implement support for manually allocated (“static provisioning” in the context of volumes) and/or existing resources by reacting to ResourceClaims by using those resources to satisfy a claim.
+If desired, a resource driver can implement support for manually allocated (“static provisioning” in the context of volumes) and/or existing resources by reacting to ResourceClaims by using those resources to satisfy a claim.